mouni-prathi/mouni-prathi.github.io/content/Cloud_skills.md

 ### Azure
 > - My **First** Cloud certification.
 > - Specialized in AZURE Databases.
-> - Trained in Azure Kubernetes Services.
+> - Azure Kubernetes Services.
 ### GCP
 > - I thought, already have two majors CSP's, why not one more.
-> - Trained waiting for hands on.